elnas/Follow-Person-Robot/README.md

 sudo apt install flex bison freeglut3-dev libbdd-dev python-catkin-tools ros-$ROS_DISTRO-tf2-bullet

 ## Build
-1. Create a catkin Workspace
+1. Create a catkin workspace
 2. Go to your catkin workspace and git pull src folder to the workspace
 3. Build your catkin workspace using catkin_make.